xyproto/zsnes/README.md

 ### Known issues and some work-arounds

-* After many video mode switches (all windowed), switching to full screen then back to window mode cases an SDL parachute exit; try not to use too many video mode changes, and restart ZSNES every once in a while if you are just testing out video modes.
+* After many video mode switches (all windowed), switching to full screen then back to window mode causes an SDL parachute exit; try not to use too many video mode changes, and restart ZSNES every once in a while if you are just testing out video modes.

 * Segfault after having compiled the source -- this might be due to an old `zguicfg.dat` file; delete this and see if the problem gets fixed.